family-adaptive-resilience/personal-plan/README.md

   - getting food/water/supplements/computer/other basics to them)?

 ### Planning - writing a will
 It is an unpleasant subject, and may sound macabre, but if you haven’t written a will yet then now would be a very good time.
 Ideally it would be best to use a family solicitor, but in a pinch you can buy DIY packs online.
-Most people at Symmetry probably don’t expect to ever need to have written a will for years to come, and let’s hope that is right.
+Most people probably don’t expect to ever need to have written a will for years to come, and let’s hope that is right.
 But if you are looking into the abyss, as I was for a few days just a few months ago, then you will be very glad to have made some preparations when your mind is clear.

 ### Planning - arranging for adaptive medical care beforehand
 The NHS constrains treatment choices based on evidence from randomised controlled trials.
 Some people question the wisdom of this framework given that it will be years before we have very good evidence in how to treat a disease new to humanity.
 The Chief Medical Advisor in the UK refused to advise vitamin D on the grounds of now RCT, but he also refused to fund RCTs - in my opinion this is quite a strange dynamic.
 So it is not my personal belief that you will get the best possible care from an NHS doctor in the UK.